ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Discussion

 \subsection{The Argsort Bottleneck: A Fundamental Limit}

 The argsort encoding is simultaneously ArrowFlow's greatest strength and its most fundamental limitation.
-By converting real-valued features to orderings, ArrowFlow gains scale invariance, noise robustness (Theorem~\ref{thm:stability}), and privacy preservation---but loses all magnitude information.
-Theorem~\ref{thm:capacity} quantifies this: the ordinal representation has capacity $\log_2(d!) \approx d \log_2 d$ bits, finite and far below the infinite capacity of real-valued representations.
-Polynomial expansion increases $d$ and hence capacity, but Proposition~\ref{prop:poly-noise} shows this amplifies noise by a factor of $B^{k-1}$, weakening the stability bound.
+By converting real-valued features to orderings, ArrowFlow gains scale invariance, noise robustness (Theorem~\ref{thm:stability}), and rank-only (magnitude-hiding) operation---but loses all magnitude information.
+Theorem~\ref{thm:capacity} quantifies this: the length-$e$ ordinal code has capacity $\log_2(e!) \approx e \log_2 e$ bits, finite and far below the infinite capacity of real-valued representations.
+Polynomial expansion reshapes the feature geometry feeding this fixed-length code rather than enlarging its capacity, and by Proposition~\ref{prop:poly-noise} it amplifies noise by a factor of $B^{k-1}$, weakening the stability bound.
 This tension---more information capacity vs.\ less noise robustness---is the formal basis of the polynomial trade-off documented in Section~\ref{sec:tradeoff}.